-- Focus on functional literacy and numeracy skills, practical work-related experience and personal skills. - Are not an alternative senior secondary pathway. - Are for students who have not been able to demonstrate the minimum standard for literacy and/or numeracy before Year 11 and who require significant support. - Have an externally set task (EST) set by the Authority.
+- Focus on functional literacy and numeracy skills, practical work-related experience and personal skills. - Are for students who have not been able to demonstrate the minimum standard for literacy and/or numeracy before Year 11 and who require significant support. - Have an externally set task (EST) set by the Authority.